US STOCKS-Futures rise as yields retreat from highs

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window.

-March 3 (Reuters) - U.S. stock index futures inched higher on Friday as Treasury yields took a breather from a week-long rally, which was sparked by worries that the Federal Reserve would keep interest rates higher for longer to tame stubborn inflation.
+March 3 (Reuters) - U.S. stock index futures rose on Friday as Treasury yields took a breather from a week-long rally that was sparked by worries that the Federal Reserve would keep interest rates higher for longer to tame stubborn inflation.

 Wall Street indexes have had a volatile start to March after the latest economic data pointed to rising raw material costs and a resilient labor market, while signaling that the U.S. central bank was yet to see the desired impact of its policy tightening measures on inflation.